pucheng-tan/WordFlow-wiki/Project-Process.md

 - All team members should be able to edit the work.

 # Testing
-Goal: Testing should be consistent, reliable, and cover everything important
+Goal: Testing should be consistent, reliable, and cover everything important.
-- Tests should be independent from each other
+- Tests should be independent from each other.
-- Test results should not change depending on which machine it is running on
+- Test results should not change depending on which machine it is running on.
-- Tests should avoid hitting our APIs too much and eating all of the bandwidth
+- Tests should avoid hitting our APIs too much and eating all of the bandwidth.
+- Tests that must modify any database values should revert all changes regardless of whether the test passes or fails.
+These tests should be avoided in general.
 - Specific directions should be written for manual tests that can be followed by a lay person, outlining every action and expected result for the test.

 # Development Environment